Bereavement Leave by State — Guide for 2025

 How does bereavement leave work?

-Immediate family members may also include a former spouse, or relatives such as cousins, aunts, uncles, etc. Some companies even grant bereavement leave following the loss of a friend or a pet.
+Immediate family members may also include a former spouse or relatives such as cousins, aunts, uncles, etc. Some companies even grant leave after losing a friend or a pet.

 How long is bereavement leave?

-In general, many companies offer at least 3 paid days of bereavement leave amid the death of a close family member.
-As for extended relatives, grieving employees are granted at least 1 day off.
+For instance, some companies offer at least 3 paid days off after the death of a close family member and 1 day off for extended relatives.

 Is bereavement leave paid?